denegrij/CUR/CT-CUR.md

 A lifecycle event's purpose is to mark the completion of certain AWS Control Tower actions that change the state of resources.
 Lifecycle events apply to resources that AWS Control Tower creates or manages, such as organizational units (OUs), accounts, and guardrails.

 So, looking at the events related to AWS accounts, we can find [CreateManagedAccount](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html#create-managed-account "CreateManagedAccount") which, as its name suggests is an event that gets generated every time AWS Control Tower successfully completed an action to create and provision a new account using account factory.

+> Have you already though about it?
+No?... well, what happens when you *rename* an AWS account?... well for that we have a different lifecyle event that we can use similarly to update the Amazon Athena table: [UpdateManagedAccount](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html#update-managed-account).

 That's great! so now, we can update our Amazon Athena *account_name* table with the newly created account.
 But how?
 You could trigger an AWS Lambda function to *append* a line in the file that contains your accounts and voilá!
 As Amazon Athena queries directly to Amazon S3, every time I query that table I will get the latest info.